inspatiallabs/inspatial-dev/packages/run-draft/doc/philosophy.md

 #### Tooling That Thinks

-Our developer tools don't just execute—they understand intent:
+Our developer tools don't just execute they understand intent:

 - **AI-powered error messages** that suggest fixes, not just describe problems
 - **Context-aware autocomplete** that knows your project's patterns